Concepts

 Recommendations by workload type

-- Critical applications: Replication every 1–30 minutes to minimize data loss
+- Critical applications : Replication every 1-30 minutes to minimize data loss

-- Development environments: Daily replication typically sufficient
+- Development environments : Daily replication is generally sufficient

 Policy Planning